 Using a combination of photography, digital painting and real painting, she plans each piece carefully to create multi-layered or collage artwork.

-Marijke may be best known for her memory boards featuring colourful Singapore images which she describes as 'collage style, vibrant, chaotic and surprising.'
+Marijke may be best known for her memory boards featuring colourful Singapore images which she describes as 'collage style, vibrant, chaotic and surprising'.

 'I have always loved making collages.
 I love to work with lots of images and colours and I love to combine different styles’ she says.
-“Things change when you combine them, and I find that fascinating’.
+'Things change when you combine them, and I find that fascinating’.

 Over the years, Marijke’s work has evolved and developed, and her latest series of Singapore art comes in small number limited editions.
-She describes them as 'very different and very diverse'
+She describes them as 'very different and very diverse'.

 'I love experimenting with new methods and styles and my artworks never turn out as I originally planned them to be.
-I love this freedom of creating.'
-She says.
+I love this freedom of creating' she says.

-Chess - Marijke Böhm Art
+Life is a Beach – Marijke Böhm Art

-Singapore Street – Marijke Böhm Art
+My Street – Marijke Böhm Art

 Inspiration for her Singapore art comes from many sources.
 “I love working with the images that surround me” she explains.
-“The nature, the concrete jungle, the colours, the smells, everything around me inspires me.
-Inspiration comes at unexpected moments and I always make notes in the notebooks that I carry with me.”
+'The nature, the concrete jungle, the colours, the smells, everything around me inspires me.
+Inspiration comes at unexpected moments and I always make notes in the notebooks that I carry with me'.

 Another colourful piece is ‘Life is a beach’.
 The colours are inspired by 'a typical day on Sentosa' – blue skies and seas, green palms, the white sand.
 The beach theme is combined with some more traditional nods to Singapore – as shophouses and Peranakan tiles - to make this piece a truly artistic tribute to our varied city.